juliagus/apim_with_managedidentity/README.md

 How to use Azure APIM and protect APIs with Microsoft Entra ID (using Managed Indentity).
 When Client is calling APIM API endpoint it will need to provide token + subscription key.
 Authorization to AI Foundry (which is backend for API) is done using system assigned managed identities.
 ![alt text](./images/overview.jpg)

-# 1. Micrsoft Entra ID: Create Managed Identity
+# 1. Microsoft Entra ID: Create Managed Identity
 1. Create Managed Identity (no Azure Role Assignments) and record "Client ID" value.
+You need to have adequate privileges to be able to create Managed Identities in Microsoft Entra ID.
 Note that No Role Assignments are needed at this step.
 ![alt text](./images/mi_01.png)
 ![alt text](./images/mi_02.png)